gerstner-hub/nst/doc/FAQ.md

-## Why does st not handle utmp entries?
+## Why does nst not handle utmp entries?

 Use the excellent tool of [utmp](https://git.suckless.org/utmp/) for this task.

-## Some _random program_ complains that st is unknown/not recognised/unsupported/whatever!
+## Some _random program_ complains that nst is unknown/not recognised/unsupported/whatever!

-It means that st doesn’t have any terminfo entry on your system.
-Chances are you did not `make install`.
-If you just want to test it without installing it, you can manually run `tic -sx st.info`.
+It means that nst doesn’t have any terminfo entry on your system.
+The terminfo files are installed via `scons install` into the local installation tree.
+You can use them temporarily via an environment variable:

+    scons install
+    cd install/share/terminfo
+    export TERMINFO_DIRS="$TERMINFO_DIRS:$PWD"

+For installing them system wide you need to install them into your system's terminfo directory, typicall "/usr/share/terminfo".

+You can also install them for your current user account by building the `terminfo_user` target.

 ## Nothing works, and nothing is said about an unknown terminal!

 * Some programs just assume they’re running in xterm i.e. they don’t rely on terminfo.
 What you see is the current state of the “xterm compliance”.
-* Some programs don’t complain about the lacking st description and default to another terminal.
+* Some programs don’t complain about the lacking nst description and default to another terminal.
 In that case see the question about terminfo.

 ## How do I scroll back up?

 * Using a terminal multiplexer.
-	* `st -e tmux` using C-b [
+	* `nst -e tmux` using C-b [
-	* `st -e screen` using C-a ESC
+	* `nst -e screen` using C-a ESC
 * Using the excellent tool of [scroll](https://git.suckless.org/scroll/).